 Relations with Russia: Following Russia's 2014 occupation of Crimea, tensions between Lithuania and Russia intensified.
-Lithuania was also concerned by the resulting unrest in Eastern Ukraine, Russia's continued support of Ukrainian separatist forces. and the 2022 invasion of Ukraine With the goal of deterring further aggression, Lithuania asked NATO for consultation on a ioint strategy.
-Together with the other FU member states.
-Lithuania imposed sanctions on Russia and condemned the invasion of Ukraine.
+Lithuania was also concerned by the resulting unrest in Eastern Ukraine, Russia's continued support of Ukrainian separatist and forces. the 2022 invasion Ukraine.
+With the goal of deterring further aggression, Lithuania asked NATO for consultation on a ioint strategy.
+Together with the other EU member Lithuania states.

+imposed sanctions on Russia and condemned the invasion of Ukraine.
 Lithuania also expelled Russian diplomats and closed the consulate in Klaipeda.